 And no, I’m not kidding about decommissioned desktops embarking on a second career as servers under someone’s desk.
 It happens a lot.
 What you and I call Cowboy IT or Shadow IT, others call cutting through red tape.
 If you can’t stop it, you need to keep it from getting you breached.

 Mainstream computing boxes hold up fine to being scanned.
 Typically where you run into problems are on older Unix boxes running custom apps that listen on high ports.
 These homegrown apps often respond poorly to OS discovery.
 The trick is to proceed slowly.
 When you find Unix systems, probe the common ports, then find out if they have anything goofy on high ports that might cause a problem.
 Exclude those ports and carry on.
 Then you can scan without causing production outages.

 Do the same thing with embedded systems.
 You may not find much on boxes running QNX and Vxworks.
 Scan one representative system and skip the rest to save IP licenses.
 Do the same thing with your phones.
-But you do want to be scanning the whole network and taking inventory of what’s there.
+But you do want to be running at least a discovery or inventory scan of the whole network and taking inventory of what’s there.
 That way if someone leaves a Pwnplug somewhere, you find it.

 Authenticated scans: the king of vulnerability management best practices

 Always do authenticated scans when you can.
 It’s easier on the system because your scanner can just check file signatures or versions rather than probing ports.
 It’s also more accurate, since a port can lie about what’s running on it.
 The file doesn’t lie.
 Authenticated scans can find patches that fell off, or partially failed, so you can fix them.